 - Twist lock (super lock twist lock): That allows the cane to be locked by turning it clockwise.

 - Hybrid blocking: carried out by mixing the above.

 - Lock / Unlock Button: This is a steel pin that secures the segment after entering the hole.

-There are some trekking poles that include accessories such as flashlights, to facilitate visibility during night outings, and compasses, so that you are always oriented.
-There are also cases in which the cane can be turned into a kind of tripod to anchor the camera and take much better photos of our adventure.
+Some trekking poles include flashlights, facilitate visibility during night outings, and compasses so that you are always oriented.
+There are also cases in which the cane can be turned into a tripod to anchor the camera and take much better photos of our adventure.

-Trekking poles give much more security and stability to both trekkers, hikers and mountaineers.
-In addition, they distribute both the weight of our body and that we can carry in the backpack, preventing our legs from being excessively overloaded.
-There are many types of trekking poles , with the telescopic being the most popular.
+Trekking poles give much more security and stability to both trekkers, hikers, and mountaineers.
+Also, they distribute both the weight of our body and that we can carry in the backpack, preventing our legs from being excessively overloaded.
+There are many types of trekking poles, with the telescopic being the most popular.

-It is important that, before leaving the route, you adjust both the length of the pole and the leash.
-Also, you must remember that in very rough terrain the use of the latter is not recommended.
+It is essential that, before leaving the route, you adjust both the length of the pole and the leash.
+It would also be best if you remembered that in very rough terrain, the use of the latter is not recommended.
 Study the different movement patterns, plan the route, and grab your poles.
 Endless adventures are waiting for you!